 If you confess with your mouth that Jesus is Lord and believe in your heart that God raised him from the dead, you will be saved.
 For with the heart one believes and is justified, and with the mouth one confesses and is saved.
 Romans 10:9-10

-This is salvation.
+This is salvation!

-This is the unthinkable: eternal life with your Creator.
+This is the unthinkable: eternal life with your Creator!

-To accept it wholeheartedly means life: intimate fellowship with God, abundant hope and peace and joy, for ever and ever.
+Accept this, and you gain eternal life.
+Intimate fellowship with God, abundant hope and peace and joy, for ever and ever.